 - Conemaugh Valley Veterans

 The Strank Project is a non-profit venture, managed by volunteers,

 with limited funding through the Community Foundation for the Alleghenies.

 Click play button above for remarks by Dale Wicks, producer/director of Our Flag Still Waves.

 the Strank Project

 Donations help an ongoing effort to remember and honor the lives of World War II veterans from western Pennsylvania and across the nation.
-Contributions are tax deductible, and are being handled by the Community Foundation for the Alleghenies, 116 Market Street, Johnstown, PA 15901.
+Contributions are tax deductible, and are managed by the non-profit Community Foundation for the Alleghenies, 116 Market Street, Johnstown, PA 15901.
 Phone: (814) 536-7741.
-Web: cfalleghenies.org .
+Web: www.cfalleghenies.org

 You may also purchase a DVD or Blu-ray copy of our 38-minute documentary, Our Flag Still Waves.
 It is a powerful collection of memories from people who knew Sgt.
 Michael Strank.
-The program has aired on our local public television station , WPSU, and has received many favorable comments.
+The program has aired on our local public television station, WPSU, and has received many favorable comments.
 To purchase a copy, please contact WIX PIX Productions at 814.322-1505 or Wessel & Company at 814.536.7864.
-Cost is $30 plus shipping & handling.
+Cost is $30.